 There are certain types of damages that a person is eligible to claim in a personal injury case, which are set forth by the laws in the jurisdiction for which the accident occurred.
 In Washington state, the types of damages that you can recover are broken down into monetary losses and non-monetary losses.

 An injured victim is entitled to recover anything that may be considered either a monetary or non-monetary loss that resulted from the accident.
 Of course, the burden to prove that any losses truly resulted from the accident in question is placed on the person pursuing the claim, and that part of the legal process is an entirely different can of worms.

-One of the most common forms of damages resulting from a car accident case is pain and suffering.
+One of the most common forms of damages resulting from an accident case is pain and suffering.
 Specifically, pain and suffering refers to all of the physical, emotional, and psychological pain that a victim has suffered as a result of the accident.

-Many people who contact our office about a potential personal injury claim ask about pain and suffering.
+Many people who contact Davis Law Group about a potential personal injury claim ask about pain and suffering.
 Specifically, many people wish to know how exactly the pain and suffering component of a personal injury claim might be calculated, in order to get a better idea of their case and the potential outcome they may experience.

-If you or a loved one has been injured in a car accident and are facing costly medical bills and other financial losses, it may be in your best interests to at least consult with an experienced car accident attorney.
-Davis Law Group offers free case evaluations to anyone who has been involved in a car accident, and there is no obligation to hire us by requesting a free case review.
+If you or a loved one has been injured in an accident and are facing costly medical bills and other financial losses, it may be in your best interests to at least consult with a personal injury attorney.
+Davis Law Group offers free case evaluations to anyone who has been involved in an accident, and there is no obligation to hire us by requesting a free case review.

-Use the confidential contact form on this page or call our Seattle office at (206) 727-4000 today to request a free case evaluation and learn more about your legal rights.
+Use the confidential contact form on this page or call our Seattle car accident attorneys at (206) 727-4000 today to request a free case evaluation and learn more about your legal rights.
 Our award-winning legal team will help you determine if hiring an attorney might be beneficial for your case, or if you may be able to handle the claim on your own without an attorney’s help.